-The Hudson direct current (DC) line will be a bidirectional merchant 230 kV transmission line, with a capacity of 673 MW, providing a direct connection between PJM (Public Service Electric and Gas Company's (PSE&G) Bergen 230 kV Switching Station located in Ridgefield, New Jersey) and NYISO (Consolidated Edison's (ConEd) W. 49th Street 345 kV Substation in New York City).
-The connection will be a submarine AC cable system.
-While the Hudson DC line will be a bidirectional line, power flows will only be from PJM to New York because the Hudson Transmission Partners, LLC have only requested withdrawal rights (320 MW of firm withdrawal rights, and 353 MW of nonfirm withdrawal rights).
-The Hudson DC line is expected to be in service by the end of the second quarter of 2013.
+The Hudson direct current (DC) line began commercial operation on June 3, 2013.
+The Hudson direct current (DC) line is a bidirectional merchant 230 kV transmission line, with a capacity of 673 MW, providing a direct connection between PJM (Public Service Electric and Gas Company's (PSE&G) Bergen 230 kV Switching Station located in Ridgefield, New Jersey) and NYISO (Consolidated Edison's (ConEd) W. 49th Street 345 kV Substation in New York City).
+The connection is a submarine cable system.
+While the Hudson DC line is a bidirectional line, power flows are only from PJM to New York because the Hudson Transmission Partners, LLC have only requested withdrawal rights (320 MW of firm withdrawal rights, and 353 MW of non-firm withdrawal rights).
+In June, 2013, the first month of operations, the direction of the average hourly flow was consistent with the real-time average hourly price difference between the PJM Hudson Interface and the NYISO LMP Hudson Bus.
+The PJM average hourly LMP at the Hudson Interface was \$39.54 while the NYISO LMP at the Hudson Bus was \$42.46, a difference of \$1.44.
+While the average hourly LMP difference at the PJM/Hudson border was \$1.44, the average of the absolute value of the hourly difference was \$5.99.
+The average hourly flow during the first month of operations was -17 MW.
+(The negative sign means that the flow was an export from PJM to NYISO.)
+The direction of flows was consistent with price differentials in 60.9 percent of the hours in the first six months of 2013.
+When the NYISO/Hudson Interface price was greater than the PJM/HUDS Interface price, the average hourly price difference was \$9.14.
+When the PJM/HUDS Interface price was greater than the NYISO/Hudson Interface price, the average price difference was \$8.89.